 - Gaskets that are cracked or split.

-- Rough surfaces, ridges, fractures, cracks, or imperfections at joint surfaces where gaskets will bear.
+- Rough surfaces, ridges, fractures, cracks, or imperfections at joint surfaces where gaskets will be.

 - During the onsite storage of PVC pipes, verify that pipes are protected from long-term exposure to sunlight, or brittleness may result.
-Ensure that pipes are protected from damage throughout all operations.
+Make sure that pipes are protected from damage throughout all operations.

 - Verify that pipes of the specified size, type, and class are placed in the proper locations.